 Company Profile is an initiative by StartupTalky to publish verified information on different startups and organizations.
-The content in this post has been approved by the organization it is based on.
+The content in this post has been approved by Ericsson.

 Ericsson is a Swedish multinational networking and telecommunications company headquartered in Stockholm.
 The company is a worldwide leader in delivering ICT solutions.
-Its services include cloud applications, mobility and broadband.
+Its services include cloud applications, mobility, and broadband.

 The Company offers its products and services to mobile and fixed network operators, as well as provides communications networks, telecom services, and multimedia solutions, globally.